cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

         - [WiVRn](https://github.com/WiVRn/WiVRn) - Monado-based OpenXR runtime and streamer for Standalone HMDs.
         - [XRizer](https://lvra.gitlab.io/docs/fossvr/xrizer/) - OpenVR > OpenXR compatibility layer.
             - `main` now has full-body-tracking support, so forks required no longer.
 I need to re-test my tracking soon; info here on FBT may be outdated.
-    - [WlxOverlay-S](https://github.com/galister/wlx-overlay-s) - An overlay application that provides desktop views and playspace drag.
+    - [WayVR (formerly WlxOverlay-S)](https://github.com/wlx-team/wayvr) - An overlay application that provides desktop views and playspace drag.
-        - My Space Drag is mapped to left/right stick click, while Space Reset is mapped to double-click left stick.
+        - My Space Drag is mapped to left/right stick click, while Space Reset is mapped to double-click left stick
-        - I also have WayVR Dashboard built and configured, but I don't have use for it at the current time.
     - SteamVR is *not* installed, and in most cases shouldn't be as it can conflict with WiVRn.

 ### PC Software
-- Epic Store + GOG: Heroic Games Launcher (AppImage version)
+- Epic Store, GOG, and non-Steam: Heroic Games Launcher (AppImage version)
-  - Also used as a launcher for various additional games.

 I will note that Envision is not typically recommended for WiVRn.
 Generally, you should be using system or Flatpak WiVRn instead.
 I will consider changing if/when Envision stops working, as I like being able to try out the latest changes every now and then.